EnesCeee/ThreadsTutorials/README.md

 6. Review the code to understand the implementation.<br>
 7. Run the project, and you should see the application in action.<br>

-Note: DEV and PROD environments are <strong>NOT OPERATIONAL</strong> on Fridays from 00:00 - 01:00 GMT due to server maintenance.

 # Usage
 To send a message globally, log in with the provided credentials.